willstepp/writings/hunger/hunger-notes.md

+Describe the back of the elderly woman at the beginning

 You should not have come back.
 My mother said the same.
 You should listen to your mother.
 Why did you come back?